 I've adapted this recipe to use the tangzhong method which helps keep the finished bread softer and fresher longer.
 It's a simple extra step that makes a big difference.

-The bread itself isn't overly sweet, letting the cinnamon, cardamom, and walnut filling shine.
+The bread itself isn't overly sweet, letting the cinnamon and cardamom create that classic Scandinavian cardamom coffee bread flavor.
 And a drizzle of vanilla icing just adds to the festivities!
 You can also alter the filling to suit your taste.

 For a less-stressful morning, make the Swedish Tea Ring the day before, then bake it in the morning.
-That's the menu simplified!
+It's the perfect make-ahead brunch bread.

-Like a babka (especially a Chocolate Babka or Cranberry Cinnamon Swirl Bread), this shaped bread ring is perfect for Christmas brunch, or for Mother's Day, Father's Day, or whatever day you deem special!
+Like a babka (especially a Chocolate Babka or Cranberry Cinnamon Swirl Bread), this shaped bread ring is perfect for Christmas brunch, Easter brunch, Mother's Day, Father's Day, or whatever day you deem special!

 Recipe ingredients